robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 ## 6. Feed the snake

-The goal of every snake is the same - to eat as many items as possible before crashing into itself.
-Of course, the more items a snake eats, the longer it gets, and the longer it gets, the more likely it is to crash into itself.
+The goal of every snake is the same - to eat as many apples as possible before crashing into itself.
+Of course, the more apples a snake eats, the longer it gets, and the longer it gets, the more likely it is to crash into itself.
 There's an allegory about the perils of greed in there somewhere.

-At the beginning of our game, place an item on the board in a random location.
-When the snake's head runs over the item and eats it, give the player a point.
-Remove the item, place another one in a new location, and make the snake's body 1 square longer.
+At the beginning of our game, place an apple on the board in a random location.
+When the snake's head runs over the apple and eats it, give the player a point.
+Remove the apple, place another one in a new location, and make the snake's body 1 square longer.

-[PICS of snake growing]

 Don't try to do everything at once - whenever I do this I almost end up achieving nothing.
 Break the task into smaller chunks, and make sure each chunk works before moving onto the next one.
 For example

-* At the start of the game, generate an item in a random location.
+* At the start of the game, generate an apple in a random location.
 Render it on the board
-* When the player eats an item, remove it and generate a new item in a new random location
+* When the player eats an apple, remove it and generate a new apple in a new random location
-* When the player eats an item, extend their body by 1 square
+* When the player eats an apple, extend their body by 1 square
-* When the player eats an item, increment their score by 1
+* When the player eats an apple, increment their score by 1
 * When the player dies, tell them how many points they scored

 Then we're done.